 That said you can enjoy them pretty much any time of day as a pick me up but I wouldn’t regularly have more than one ginger shot a day unless it’s for a specific reason.

-How To Enjoy The Benefits Of Ginger Juice at Home
+How To Make Ginger Shots at Home

 Buying ginger shots can be expensive so it’s always best to make them at home in my opinion, and the absolute easiest way to do that is by buying a juicer.